 If you're chasing waterfalls, swing into this state park named for a Big Sur pioneer.
-From the parking lot, the 1.3-mile round-trip Overlook Trail rushes downhill toward the ocean, passing through a tunnel underneath Hwy 1.
-Everyone comes to photograph 80ft-high McWay Falls, which tumbles year-round over granite cliffs and freefalls into the sea – or the beach, depending on the tide.
-The park entrance is on the east side of Hwy 1, about 8 miles south of Nepenthe restaurant.
+From the parking lot, the 1.3-mile round-trip Waterfall Overlook Trail rushes downhill toward the ocean, offering photogenic views of the 80ft-high McWay Falls, which tumbles year-round over granite cliffs and free-falls into the sea.
+Note that flood damage had closed several trails and access to the beach at the time of research.
+Check current conditions online.

 McWay Falls is the classic Big Sur postcard shot, with tree-topped rocks jutting above a golden beach next to swirling blue pools and crashing white surf.
 From trailside benches, you might spot migrating whales during winter.